elehcimd/mltraq/CONTRIBUTING.md

 1. Create an issue describing the feature, bug fix, or improvement you'd like to make.
 2. Create a new branch in your forked repository for your changes.
 3. Write your code and tests.
-4. Test, format and lint your code by running `pytest`.
+4. Test, format, and lint your code by running `pytest`.
 6. Create a pull request targeting the `devel` branch of the main repository.

 ## Active branches